-They may be short, but their fame and love are certainly high and rising!
-The Munchkin is a speedy little bundle.
+They may be short legged, but their fame and love are certainly high and rising!
+The Munchkin cat is a speedy little bundle.
 This young feline breed is famous for its very short legs, intelligent mind and friendly, people-oriented personality.
 They are commonly surrounded by concerns regarding potential health issues associated with their height and physique.
 Here is everything you need to know about your furriend, the Sausage Cat!

 The Munchkin is a small to medium-sized cat, typically weighing anywhere between 4 and 9 pounds (males being slightly larger than females).
 Their coat can be short and plush or medium-long and silky, and all coat colours and patterns are allowed.
 The most prominent character of Munchkin kitties are their unbelievably short and stumpy legs.
 Because of this, their bodies appear disproportionately elongated, hence their loving nickname of“Sausage Cats.”
 Their hind legs are often slightly longer than their front legs, giving them a discrete rise from the shoulder to the rump.
 Their legs can be slightly bowed, but excessive bowing and cow-hocking are not typically seen in Munchkins.